Maureen O'Hara: Personal life and death

-In 1978, O'Hara was diagnosed with uterine cancer, which had to be removed with an operation.
-She was greatly affected by John Wayne's cancer during this period, and Wayne reportedly wept on the phone when she informed him that her own cancer had been given the all clear.
-O'Hara was instrumental in Wayne being given a special medal shortly before his death the following year.
+In 1978, O'Hara was diagnosed with cancer of the uterus, which had to be removed with an operation.
+She was greatly affected by John Wayne's cancer during this period, and Wayne reportedly wept on the phone when she informed him that her own cancer had been given the all-clear.
+O'Hara was instrumental in Wayne being awarded the Congressional Gold Medal in 1979, shortly before his death.
 She argued that "John Wayne is not just an actor.
-John Wayne is the United States of America" and personally selected the portrait of him to go on it.
+John Wayne is the United States of America" and personally selected the portrait of him to go on the medal.
 After Wayne's death in June 1979, she fell into deep depression and took several years to recover.

-In 1976, Blair bought O'Hara a travel magazine, the Virgin Islander, which she began to edit from their home for many years in Saint Croix.
+In 1976, Blair had bought O'Hara a travel magazine, the Virgin Islander, which she began to edit from their home for many years in Saint Croix.
 She sold it in 1980 to USA Today to spend more time with her daughter and grandson Conor (born 1970).
 She passed on the airline business the following year, which by this time was chartering 120 flights a day with a fleet of 27 planes.
 O'Hara had had considerable prior experience with business as from the 1940s she ran a clothing store in Tarzana, Los Angeles, operating under her name, specializing in dresses for women.
-O'Hara increasingly spent time in Glengarriff on the southwest coast of Ireland, and established a golf tournament there in 1984 in her husband's memory.
+O'Hara increasingly spent time in Glengarriff on the south-west coast of Ireland, and established a golf tournament there in 1984 in the memory of her husband, Charles Blair.
 A hurricane in 1989 destroyed her home in Saint Croix.
 While in New York, inquiring about the costs of rebuilding, she suffered six successive heart attacks and underwent an angioplasty.
-She moved permanently to Glengariff after suffering a stroke in 2005.
+She moved permanently to Glengarriff after suffering a stroke in 2005.

 In May 2012, O'Hara's family contacted social workers regarding claims that O'Hara, who had short-term memory loss, was a victim of elder abuse.
 In September 2012, O'Hara flew to the United States after receiving doctor's permission to fly, and moved in with her grandson in Idaho.
 In her last years she suffered from type 2 diabetes and short-term memory loss.